 - include the design of outcomes/an intervention

-- inspect the effects interactions between human actors and design outcomes
+- inspect the effects of interactions between human actors and design outcomes

 When selecting topics for your research, be sure they are related to experience design.